 This is an intermediate level course for teachers, literacy coaches, curriculum specialists, professional development specialists, or other school personnel.
 Participants are expected to have regular access to computers with Internet access.
 In addition, participants should be proficient with browsing the Internet, uploading and downloading content, navigating to computer files, and with using word processing software, email, and attachments.

 This course requires that participants purchase Connecting with Students Online by Jennifer Serravallo.
-Print copies of the book are widely available for order and an e-version is available for purchase from Heinemann.
+Print copies of the book are widely available for order.
 All materials in this course are the property of the South Carolina Department of Education Office of VirtualSC PD.
 All course materials needed/required for the workshop, other than the book listed above, are available online.